DanaJomar/PyALE/README.md

 ![1D ALE Plot](examples/plots/interpretation_discr_Ex.jpeg)

 We can also think of it from the perspective of bins as follows, every bin contains two consecutive values (or categories) from the feature, for example with the `cut` feature the bins are `[0, 1]`, `[1, 2]`, `[2, 3]`, `[3, 4]`, and what interests us is still the difference in the effect between the edges of the bins, as well as the range in which this difference fluctuate when taking the confidence interval into consideration.
-That being said the `size` column contains the number of data points in this category (**not** ~~the size of the data sample in the bin~~ anymore), this means to get the sample size in the bin one has to sum up the sample size of each value in it (e.g., in `[0, 1]` there is 38 + 82 data points)
+That being said the `size` column contains the number of data points in this category (**not** ~~the size of the data sample in the bin~~ anymore), this means to get the sample size in the bin one has to sum up the sample size of each value in it (e.g., in `[0, 1]` there is 38 + 82 data points).
+The bars in the background of the generated plot shows the size of the sample in each category/value.

 ```python
 ale_discr